A bad starter is a real pain; we’ve all been there, but don’t panic you’re in the right place. This post is designed to fix your problem.

-This happens when a cylinder fills with a fluid (which isn’t compressible), the piston fails to move and so locks up the crankshaft.
+This happens when a cylinder fills with a fluid (which isn’t compressible), the piston fails to move, and so locks up the crankshaft.
 Remove the spark plugs and try cranking the engine now.
-Common causes for Hydro-locking include car flooding in extreme weather conditions and failed head gasket.
+Common causes of Hydro-locking include car flooding in extreme weather conditions and failed head gasket.

 3 No Sound At All